linyanna/CEN3031Project/README.md

 # ProDOGtivity Pet
 ![Dog Idle](Pet/Animations/dog_idle.gif)

-A CEN3101 Project by Urmi Thorat, Yanna Lin, Michael Cardei, and Saketh Renangi, with updates being maintained by Yanna Lin
+A Software Engineering Project by Urmi Thorat, Yanna Lin, Michael Cardei, and Saketh Renangi, with updates being maintained by Yanna Lin

 ## Description
 The pandemic has led to a higher dependence and use of online learning.
 This unprepared shift in the education system has created challenges.
 One of these challenges includes decreased student engagement.
 Productivity Pet provides a solution to this issue.